-NOTICE TO PRO SE LITIGANT OPPOSING MOTION FOR SUMMARY JUDGMENT must comply with Rule 56(e) of the Federal Rules of Civil Procedure and Local Rule 7056-2 of this court.
+In order to To defeat the plaintiff's requestmotion, you need tomust do one of two things: either (1) you need tomust show that there is a response must comply with Rule 56(e) of the Federal Rules of Civil Procedure and Local Rule 7056-2 of this court.
 These rules are available on the internet and at any law library.
 Your Local Rule 7056-2

-Your For the motion to be denied, you must file a written response.
-Your written response
+Your For the motion to be denied, you must file a written response-.
+Your written

 The movant has filed a statement needs to have numbered paragraphs responding to each paragraph in of the plaintiff's statement of facts.
 If you disagree with any fact offered by that the plaintiff, you need to explain how and why you disagree with the plaintiff.
 You also need to explain how the documents or declarations that you are submitting support your version of the facts.
-If you think that some of the facts offered by the plaintiff are immaterial or irrelevant, you need to explain why you believe that those facts should not be considered movant believes are both important
+If you think that some of the facts offered by the plaintiff are immaterial or irrelevant, you need to explain why you believe that those facts should not be considered.movant believes are both important

-In and undisputed.
+Inand undisputed.
 You must respond to the statement in writing.
 Your response, must have numbered paragraphs that answer the matching paragraphs in the movant's statement.

 You can answer each of the movant's facts by admitting or denying it.
 If you must deny one of the movant's facts, you must list after the denial the document, affidavit, parts of the record, or other evidence that shows the fact is untrue, and you must attach to your response the document, affidavit, parts of the record, or other evidence you've listed.
 You can also describe and include copies of documents which showsay that one or more of the movant's facts is unimportant or irrelevant and shouldn't be considered.
 If you do that, you must explain why you disagree with the plaintiff about the facts of the case.
-You may the fact shouldn't be considered.
+You maythe fact shouldn't be considered.